 In February 2018, the Financial Accounting Standard Board ("FASB") issued ASU No. 2018-02, Income Statement, Reporting Comprehensive Income (Topic 220): Reclassification of Certain Effects from Accumulated Other Comprehensive Income, which allows a reclassification of stranded tax effects from accumulated other comprehensive income to retained earnings, as a result of the Tax Act.
-The adoption had an immaterial impact on retained earnings.
+On August 1, 2019, the Company adopted this standard, which had an immaterial impact on retained earnings.